raivivek/raivivek.github.io/content/programming/gsoc-16-wrap-up.md

 understanding, I can imagine two immediate benefits of this project.

-* Improve the overall user-experience by making to easier to understand possible associations between a SNP to a phenotype and vice-versa.
+* Improve the overall user-experience by making to easier to understand possible associations between an SNP to a phenotype and vice-versa.
 * Build a semantic data structure (or network) of SNPs and Phenotypes linked based on literature information.